ibm-cloud-docs/vmwaresolutions/archiref/vum/vum-updating-vsan.md

 The vSAN cluster upgrade proceeds in the following sequence of tasks:
 * **Enable the vSAN Online Health Workflow** – This workflow enables the vSAN baselines in VUM so that updates can be reviewed and remediated.
 It needs to be carried out initially only to enable vSAN with VUM
 * **Pre-requisites** – Understand the prerequisites, the process, and restrictions
-* **Upgrade the vCenter Server Appliance**.
-For more information, see [VCSA update and SSO-linked vCenters](/docs/vmwaresolutions?topic=vmwaresolutions-vum-updating-vcsa).
+* **Upgrade the vCenter Server Appliance** – For more information, see [VCSA update and SSO-linked vCenters](/docs/vmwaresolutions?topic=vmwaresolutions-vum-updating-vcsa).
 * **Upgrade the vSphere ESXi hosts** – For more information, see [Creating baselines and attaching to inventory objects](/docs/vmwaresolutions?topic=vmwaresolutions-vum-baselines).
-* **Upgrade the vSAN disk format** - Refer to Upgrade the vSAN Disk Format.
+* **Upgrade the vSAN disk format** – Refer to Upgrade the vSAN Disk Format.
 Upgrading the disk format is optional, but for best results, upgrade the objects to use the latest version.
 The on-disk format exposes your environment to the complete feature set of vSAN.

 ## Enable the vSAN online health workflow
 {: #vum-updating-vsan-enable-vsan-workflow}